top of page

 You don’t need to overdo it.
 The important thing here is to provide value and strengthen the relationship.

-And as we mentioned in the previous section, let your new customer know when to expect their welcome package!
+And as we mentioned in the previous section, let your new customer know when to expect their welcome packet!

 Email Touchpoints